 - 1. Only Sharps (needles, syringes with needles and lancets with safety engaged are to be placed in the Red Sharps containers). - 2.
-Glass vials and ampules must be placed in the container labeled "Ampules and Vials".
+Glass vials and ampules must be placed in the container labeled "Ampules and Vials."
 They are NOT to be placed in the Red Sharps Container. - 3.
-Broken Glass must be placed in the container labeled "Broken Glass".
+Broken Glass must be placed in the container labeled "Broken Glass."
 These containers are in all simulation rooms/labs. - 4.
 Simulated blood in blood collection tubes should be treated as real specimens.
 They should be labeled and placed in Lab transport bag.
 When the specimen is ready to go to the lab, place the bagged specimen in the basket labeled "Labs."
 They will be properly disposed of by staff. - 5.
 Cotton balls, alcohol pads, gloves used for real finger sticks, simulated medication patches, bandages or band aids of any kind with actual/fake blood, fake blood fluids and fake bloody disposable under pads must be placed in the container with a Red Bio-Hazard bag.
 Gloves, gowns and any other PPE worn during simulated patient care with fake blood must be in the Red Bio-Hazard bag.
 All other PPE along with packaging, wrappers, and non-bloody gloves can be disposed of in regular trash. - 6.
 All hand-made medication simulation labels must clearly state the word "Simulated" on the label. - 7.
-Safety Data Sheets (SDS) are to be used for all chemicals in the Nursing Clinical Skills Laboratory.
+Safety Data Sheets (SDS) are to be used for all chemicals in the Nursing Clinical Skills Laboratory. - 8.
+If a student receives a needlestick or other injury, an incident report must be documented with with Public Safety and report incident to Leslie Kaylor, Director of Risk Management, via phone at 859-985-3350.

-Policy approved August 23, 2017; revision approved August 22, 2018.
+Policy approved August 23, 2017; revision approved August 22, 2018; revised 7/27/20.